fdd4s/spreadtrum-flash/README.md

 ## About

+This software allows to read and write firmware in some models of Rockstar Portable MP4 Players devices.

 The `uniflash.py` file is the main script to use.
 The `unicmd.py` file is the library created for easier command interface encapsulation.
 The `stoned.py` file is the library (as well as a standalone tool) to handle stone image unpacking.

 For further dumped firmware unpacking, I recommend [bzpwork](https://github.com/ilyazx/bzpwork) by ilyazx.